Mershops North County: 2010s

+2020s

-On May 7, 2020, Nordstrom, which also maintains several additional outposts in San Diego, announced plans to shutter along with several additional locations as a direct result of pulling back because of the COVID-19 pandemic.
+On May 7, 2020, it was announced that the Nordstrom anchor store would close, as a result of the economic impact of the COVID-19 pandemic.

-On June 22, 2020, it was announced Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.
-Plans were announced for Costco Wholesale to lease the previous Sears outpost however a year later those plans were canceled.
+On June 22, 2020, it was announced that the Sears anchor store would close.
+Plans were announced for Costco Wholesale to lease the Sears space, but a year later, those plans were canceled.

-On February 7, 2023, it was announced that Westfield had sold the mall to a joint venture of Bridge Group Investments, LLC and Steerpoint Capital, with Spinoso Real Estate Group taking over management duties.
+On February 7, 2023, it was announced that Westfield had sold the mall to a joint venture of Bridge Group Investments and Steerpoint Capital, with Spinoso Real Estate Group taking over management duties.
 As part of the sale the mall was renamed to North County Mall.

+In late 2024, Round1 Entertainment signed a 20-year lease for the three-level space formerly occupied by Nordstrom, with construction slated to begin in 2025.

-In June 11, 2025 the Escondido Public Library opened a temporary location in the mall.
-It is expected to remain open for one year as their library is renovated.
+On June 11, 2025, the Escondido Public Library opened a temporary location in the mall while the main library closed for remodeling.
+It remained open until July 2026.

-As of 2025, Round1 Entertainment is currently constructing an arcade in the former Nordstrom building.
-The arcade looks to open in the fall of 2025.